Vision

 Key Milestones

-As we develop LTP4, it will be regularly assessed to see how social, economic and environmental factors are being affected.
+As we develop a new LTP, it will be regularly assessed to see how social, economic and environmental factors are being affected.
 Any negative impacts will be reduced or removed.

-The following assessments will form LTP4's Integrated Sustainability Appraisal (ISA):
+The following assessments will form LTP Integrated Impact Assessment: